 Upgrading to ChatGPT Plus:

-ChatGPT Plus is a subscription plan that offers additional benefits beyond the free access to ChatGPT.
+ChatGPT Plus is a subscription plan that offers additional benefits beyond free access to ChatGPT.
 With a ChatGPT Plus subscription, you can expect faster response times, general access to ChatGPT even during peak times, and priority access to new features and improvements (this includes access to GPT-4 at the time of this writing).
 This subscription is designed to provide an enhanced user experience and ensure that you can make the most out of ChatGPT for your cybersecurity needs.

 Benefits of having an API key: